Kelsey Grammer: 1977–1983: Theatre work and early roles

-Film and television
+1984–1993: Breakthrough with Cheers

 In 1984, Grammer first appeared as Dr. Frasier Crane in the NBC sitcom Cheers.
 Grammer's Broadway co-star and former Juilliard classmate, Mandy Patinkin, suggested Grammer to the New York casting director.
 He was supposed to appear for only six episodes, but ended up as a regular cast member.
 The character of Frasier first appears in the third season and continues to appear until the final season of the series in May 1993.
-Frasier Crane also had a crossover appearance in the 1992 Wings episode "Planes, Trains, & Visiting Cranes."
-In September 1993, the character became the protagonist of spin-off Frasier.
-In the show, Frasier has moved from Boston to Seattle and works as a radio psychiatrist alongside his producer Roz (Peri Gilpin).
-In addition to starring, he also directed more than 30 episodes, and sang the closing theme "Tossed Salads and Scrambled Eggs."
-In 2001, he negotiated a $700,000-per-episode salary for Frasier.
-The show was nominated for, and won, numerous awards during its 11-year run, concluding in May 2004.
+Frasier Crane also had a crossover appearance in the 1992 Wings episode "Planes, Trains, & Visiting Cranes".

-The show met instant success, and received five Primetime Emmy Awards for Outstanding Comedy Series.
-This record has never been broken, with Modern Family tying the record.
-Grammer himself received 10 Primetime Emmy Award nominations for his role in Frasier, winning four times, tying him with Carroll O'Connor, Michael J. Fox and Jim Parsons for the most wins for Primetime Emmy Award for Best Actor in a Comedy Series.
-His 20-year run playing Dr. Frasier Crane (in both Cheers and Frasier) ties a length set by James Arness in playing Marshal Matt Dillon on Gunsmoke from 1955 to 1975, but it was surpassed by Richard Belzer in playing Det.
-John Munch on Homicide: Life on the Street and Law & Order: Special Victims Unit since 1993.
-In February 2021, it was announced that Grammer would reprise the character in a revival set to air on the streaming service Paramount+.
+Grammer has provided the voice of Sideshow Bob on The Simpsons, starting in the 1990 episode "Krusty Gets Busted".
+He won a fifth Emmy Award for his work in the episode "The Italian Bob".
+Bob has appeared in twenty-three episodes of the show, the most recent being 2024's "The Yellow Lotus".

-Grammer has provided the voice of Sideshow Bob on The Simpsons, starting in the 1990 episode "Krusty Gets Busted."
-He won a fifth Emmy Award for his work in the episode "The Italian Bob."
-Bob has appeared in twenty-two episodes of the show, the most recent being 2019's "Bobby, It's Cold Outside."
+From April to June 1992, he played the title role in Richard II, staged at the Mark Taper Forum at the Los Angeles Music Center.